Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to fail to remember or come up with an answer.
-The phrase is figurative as it uses the image of drawing something (e.g., a blank sheet) to represent a mental block or failure to recall information.
+The idiom is figurative as it uses the image of drawing something (e.g., a blank sheet) to represent a mental block or failure to recall information.

 Origin: